-Sutton has a rich and long history going back to 675 A.D!
+Sutton has a rich and long history going back to 675 A.D.
 You can read some facts about Sutton below.
-If you want to find out more, why not join us for one of our Guided Walking Tours.

 Sutton first gets mentioned in history as Sudtone in 675 A.D when a piece of land (called a manor) was granted to the Abbott of Chertsey.
 There does not appear to have been any religious function to Sudtone – it was solely a source of revenue to the Abbey.